joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 : an advanced open-source RDBMS increasingly popular with software developers; freely available at [www.postgresql.org](https://www.postgresql.org)

 relation
-: a data "table" that conforms to a few criteria mentioned in the chapter further detailed in Chapter 2
+: a data "table" that conforms to a few criteria mentioned in this chapter and further detailed in Chapter 2

 relational database
 : a database in which data is logically structured as a collection of *relations* (i.e. tables) and which conforms (more or less) to the principles proposed in E.F.
 Codd's 1970 paper "A Relational Model of Data for Large Shared Data Banks"